 The Bank's proposal includes safeguards to limit its mortgage reinsurance risk.
-The Subsidiary will be a state-chartered, state-regulated14 monoline company (that is, its business will be restricted to the reinsurance of mortgage insurance)15 and will reinsure mortgage insurance only on loans serviced, originated, or purchased by the Bank or the Citibank Lenders.
+The Subsidiary is a state-chartered, state-regulated monoline company (that is, its business will be restricted to the reinsurance of mortgage insurance) and will reinsure mortgage insurance only on loans originated, purchased, or serviced by the Bank or one of its affiliates.
 The Subsidiary will not reinsure other mortgage loans.
+The reinsurance risks assumed on serviced loans will be comparable to those assumed under existing reinsurance arrangements of the Subsidiary.
+The reinsurance arrangements between the Subsidiary and the Insurer will be identical for serviced loans and loans held by the Bank or its affiliates.

 The Subsidiary also will not underwrite mortgage insurance as a primary insurer.
-Specifically, the Bank has noted that: (1) a primary insurer operating under applicable state laws will underwrite the mortgage insurance that will be reinsured by the Subsidiary; (2) the primary insurer will set premium rates and will administer the claim settlement process; (3) the lender's insurance contract will be solely with the primary insurer, not the Subsidiary; (4) the primary insurer will be solely responsible for all loss, except a predetermined range of loss; and (5) the primary insurer must pay the entire portion of claims and then seek reimbursement from the Subsidiary for the reinsured portion.
+Specifically, the Bank has noted that: (1) a primary insurer operating under applicable state laws underwrites the mortgage insurance that will be reinsured by the Subsidiary;15 (2) the primary insurer sets premium rates and administers the claim settlement process; (3) the lender's insurance contract is solely with the primary insurer, not the Subsidiary; (4) the primary insurer is solely responsible for all loss, except a predetermined range of loss; and (5)